refap3/drsrepo/aaaREADME.txt

 25.02.21
 --------------------------------
+managed to run IISexpress on port 80 BUT no foccing debugger in Webapp?!?!?!?

 created drs3.1 (3.0 was debug focced) branch since bloody ORF switched from static player url to js player ....
 WTF